Public Tax Sale Information

 Tax Sale Investors must understand the process of purchasing tax sale certificates, before the tax sale.
 There are risks involved.
 When purchasing a certificate you are purchasing delinquent taxes, not the property.
 You must hold that certificate and pay subsequent taxes each year as they become delinquent for three years.
 If the homeowner does not redeem that certificate by the end of three years, you will have nine months to foreclose on the property.
 It is highly advised to seek legal counsel at the maturity of your certificates.
 The Scotts Bluff County Treasurer’s office WILL NOT provide legal advice.

-Scotts Bluff County Tax Sale is held the first Monday in March each year at 9:00 A.M. at the Scotts Bluff County Administration Building, top floor (location subject to change), 1825 10th Street, Gering, NE.
+- Scotts Bluff County Tax Sale is held the first Monday in March each year at 9:00 A.M. at the Scotts Bluff County Administration Building, top floor, 1825 10th Street, Gering, NE 69341.

 Advertising: